 Message shows “untrusted signature”You have the sender’s public key, but you haven’t marked it as trusted.
 Verify the fingerprint and then sign it.

 By starting with a solid foundation—creating your keys directly in the terminal—you have built a robust and universal encryption setup.
 This method not only avoids platform-specific pitfalls but also equips you with a deeper understanding of how PGP works.
-By performing essential maintenance like backups and key renewals, you ensure your digital identity remains secure for the long term.
+By performing essential maintenance like backups, establishing a clear public identity, and renewing your keys, you ensure your digital identity remains secure and trustworthy for the long term.

 📚OPENPGP DOCUMENTATION 🛡️GNUPG DOCUMENTATION